Kgkkjjj/TVB/README.md

 TVB Downloader is a simple GTK3-based GUI application written in C that downloads YouTube videos.
 The program uses `youtube-dl` under the hood, so make sure it is installed and available in your `PATH`.
+The interface features a clean layout with a sidebar showing downloaded videos and an integrated search box for quick access to your archive.

 ## Build